revolutionchain/charon-/README.md

 Regtest: run it locally with ```make quick-start-regtest```

-If you need to use eth_sendTransaction, you are going to have to run your own instance pointing to your own QTUM instance
+If you need to use eth_sendTransaction, you are going to have to run your own instance pointing to your own REVO instance

-See [(Beta) QTUM ethers-js library](https://github.com/earlgreytech/qtum-ethers) to generate transactions in the browser so you can use public instances
+See [(Beta) REVO ethers-js library](https://github.com/earlgreytech/revo-ethers) to generate transactions in the browser so you can use public instances

 See [Differences between EVM chains](#differences-between-evm-chains) below